Autogenesis: A Self-Evolving Agent Protocol: Details of Self-Evolution Protocol

 \subsubsection{Reflection Optimizer}

-\textbf{Evolvable Variables.} In the reflection-driven instantiation, the evolvable state is given by the lifted variable set $\mathcal{V}_{\text{evo}}$ introduced in the main text (SEPL, \emph{Evolvable Variables}).
+\textbf{Evolvable Variables.} In the reflection-driven instantiation, the evolvable state is given by the lifted variable set $\mathcal{V}_{\text{evo}}$ introduced above.
 Concretely, $\mathcal{V}_{\text{evo}}$ includes RSPL-managed resources (e.g., prompts, tools, memories, and agent components) together with execution artifacts (e.g., the produced answer and reasoning trace).
 A binary learnability mask specifies which variables may be modified, allowing the optimizer to target only authorized components while keeping non-learnable resources fixed.

-\textbf{Operator Algebra.} We instantiate SEPL with the canonical reflection-driven operator suite in the main text (\emph{Operator Algebra}).
-For completeness, we restate the operator signatures and their intended roles below.
+\textbf{Operator Algebra.} We instantiate SEPL with the canonical reflection-driven operator suite.
+The operator signatures and their intended roles are as follows.